Grihladin/42HN-ft-printf/README.md

 ft_printf is a [42Heilbronn](https://www.42heilbronn.de/en/) project that recreates the standard C library printf function.
 This implementation demonstrates understanding of variadic functions, string formatting, and low-level output operations using only the write system call.

-## Project Overview

-The ft_printf function mimics the behavior of the original printf function, handling various format specifiers and returning the number of characters printed.
-This project reinforces fundamental concepts in C programming including variadic functions, string manipulation, and memory management.

 ## Implementation Features

 - **Variadic Functions**: Uses `va_list`, `va_start`, `va_arg`, and `va_end` for handling variable arguments